kevinweber/wbounce/README.md

 **Demo, download link and more information** on the developer's website: [kevinw.de/wbounce/](http://kevinw.de/wbounce/)

-## You want to contribute?
+## Want to contribute?
 That's amazing!
 I'm looking forward to your contribution.
-Here are a few steps that may you to get started:
+Here are a few steps that may help you getting started:

 1. Fork/clone this repository to your computer.
 2. Navigate to your downloaded folder in your terminal.
 3. Install the project-specific npm dependencies (run: `npm install`).